Updated May 26, 2023

 One of the most precious sculptures in the temple is that of the goddess Mookambika, the temple’s main deity.
 This sculpture is made of gold and decorated with precious stones and pearls.
 Visitors can also see statues of other Gods, such as Lord Ganesha, Lord Subramanya, Lord Shiva, and Lord Vishnu.
 Another striking feature of the temple’s sculptures is the intricate carvings that decorate the walls and pillars of the temple.
 These carvings depict scenes from Hindu mythology, such as the story of Lord Shiva and Goddess Parvati and the ten avatars of Lord Vishnu.

 In addition to the sculptures and carvings, the temple also features a beautiful collection of metal and stone lamps lit during the temple’s daily puja ceremonies.
 These lamps add to the temple’s already mesmerizing ambiance.
-Overall, the sculptures at Mookambika Temple are evident in the skill and creativity of the artisans who created them.
+The skill and creativity of the artisans who created the sculptures at Mookambika Temple are evident in their exquisite craftsmanship.
 They offer visitors a glimpse into the rich cultural heritage of India.

 What makes Mookambika Temple Stand Out?